kokkos/kokkos-core-wiki/StdMinMaxElement.md

 Iterator to the largest element.
 The following special cases apply:
-- if several elements are equivalent to the smallest element, returns the iterator to the *first* such element.
+- if several elements are equivalent to the largest element, returns the iterator to the *first* such element.

 - if the range `[first, last)` is empty it returns `last`.